The Department of Social Work encourages qualified applicants from other countries to apply to the MSW program.

 Within the online application, you will be prompted to write a personal statement that responds to each of the following questions.

-- The mission statement of the Augsburg social work department is: “To develop social work professionals for practice that promotes social justice and empowerment towards the well-being of people in a diverse and global society.”
+- The mission statement of the Augsburg social work department is: “We strive to prepare exceptional social work professionals for anti-racist and anti-oppressive advanced social work practice that promotes intersectional racial and social justice in a diverse and global society.”
 In relation to our mission statement, why have you chosen the Augsburg MSW program?

 - What principles and values would guide your social work practice?

 - Identify a current event related to a social injustice.
-What is your relationship to this injustice?
 What are possible social work responses to it?

-- Think about your education.
-Describe one skill or interest you have developed from your education.
+- Think about your education, employment, and/or volunteer experience.
+Describe one skill or interest you have developed from these experiences.
 Explain how this skill or interest is relevant to the study of social work.

 Tips: Your Personal Statement should be well-written.
 It should be comprehensive yet concise.
-A typical statement is 3 to 5 pages in length, double-spaced.
 Editing suggestions and feedback from another person can be helpful, but the ideas and writing should be your own.

 Explanation of GPA